 - Use doodles.
 Get a blank piece of paper and allow yourself to doodle on it as you write a poem.
-See if your doodles give your poem a new angle, either as part of the piece or by giving you interesting or fresh ideas.
+See if your doodles give your poem a new angle, either by influencing the content or by giving you interesting or fresh ideas.

 - Get in shape.
 Choose a shape in silhouette form, and then fill the shape with words to build a poem into the shape: hearts, animals, people, and symbols (anything recognizable in outline form) work well.